-- 1. CHARTS.
-The advantage of the chart method lay in the fact that all of the groups beginning with the same initial letter were before one at the same time and it was easy to see which was the most frequent.
-This advantage was more than offset by the numerous disadvantages which this system - a.
+1. CHARTS.
+The advantage of the chart method lay in the fact that all of the groups beginning with the came initial letter were before one at the same time and it was easy to see which was the most frequent.
+This advantage was more than offset by the numerous disadvantages which this system had.

+Name of Street, or other Designation of the Owner, where the Parket of the Owner, where the Owner, which is the Owner, where the Owner, which is the Own

+- a.
 There was not sufficient space in each of the rectangles, especially if the code happened to run for a longer period than usual; the result was that the indexing overlapped into other rectangles, causing confusion.
-Furthermore, it was necessary to use very small letters and figures in recording, and this feature was not only hard on the men who did the recording, but made the index very difficult to read, and caused loss of speed both in recording and in the use of the chart.
+Furthermore, it was necessary to use very small letters and figures in recording, and this feature was not only hard on the men who did the recording, but made the index very difficult to read, and caused loss of speed both in recording and in the use of the chart. - b.

-- b.
 There was no means of showing when the groups appeared as either second or next to last in the messages.
 This feature was especially desirable in certain codes where the groups in either of these positions had clearly marked characteristics or represented, for example, military units or numbers, or certain frequent words which had characteristic positions. - c.
-The charts required rather large sheets of paper, about $\frac{13}{25}$ x 40-inches in size, and were inconvenient to handle, liable to be torn, and the pencil records blurred after the sheets had been used for a few days.
+The charts required rather large sheets of paper, about 25×40 -inches in size, and were inconvenient to handle, liable to be torm, and the pencil records blurred after the sheets had been used for a few days.

-REF ID; A2458-10-7
+REF_ID: A2458-11-7